 And he was angry.
 Mad.
 Furious at the world.
 And with good cause.

 It was Matt’s story specifically that finalized my Mom’s decision to become a foster parent.
-At the time she first heard about him, he had been living in a motel for 3 months, hired care givers taking shifts sitting with him in that room, because they could not find a home that would take him.
-He had been through more than 15 homes in his 16 years of life.
-He had been abused.
+At the time she first heard about him, he had been living in a motel with hired care givers taking shifts sitting with him in that room, because they could not find a home that would take him.
 He had extensive medical needs, that required a great deal of work to manage.
 And developmentally he was a two year old, still a baby.

-He didn’t know what was going on; he just knew that most people were mean, and no one could be trusted.
+He didn’t know what was going on; he just knew that most people were mean, and he didn’t know who to trust.

 It was a long period of adjustment: him getting used to our large boisterous family, and us getting used to this new person in our midst with so many new needs (like needing help with toileting, among other things), and of course, that head banging.